Volume Ⅰ: Quantum Entanglement

 Kyubey transmitted a mental sigh, in one of those misleadingly human mannerisms it had.
 It sounded almost exasperated.

-No, Mami, we do not, it thought, as she used a ribbon to grab a hold off a nearby building.
+No, Tomoe Mami, we do not, it thought, as she used a ribbon to grab hold of a nearby building.
 Things are just as before.
 As far as we know, she disappeared as completely as one of you girls do when your soul gems exhausts, except you insist she did not disappear.

 Mami opened her mouth to speak, but Kyubey surprised her by continuing.